Everything in Richmond has been on a fast track more than any previous year. See bill summaries below.

-Here and attached are the SALT priorities with the bill numbers and Patrons available at this point.
-SALT will provide Fact Sheets talking points as bills advance and come up on the various committee dockets.
+Here are SALT priorities updates with the bill numbers and Patrons.
+SALT will provide Fact Sheets talking points as bills advance.

 Salt Legislative Updates